movinalot/azure-202-advanced/content/Chapter03/Task2.md

     :-:|:-:
     ![fgtpingdiag7](../images/fgtpingdiag7.jpg) | ![fgtpingdiag8](../images/fgtpingdiag8.jpg)

-You have completed the session tasks.
+You have completed the all session tasks.